mvemuri1/FBLASuperManager/README.md

 3. At the bottom, there is a tab bar that allows you to select what feature you would like to explore.

 ### Instructions for Use (Student)
 1. Select the student option and choose which (registered) chapter that you are a part of.
+If you are using this for testing purposes, enter "Alpharetta High School" without the quotation marks.
 2. You may now choose from the tab bar that allows you to view Home, Calendar, Events, and Q&A, where you may contact your chapter leaders.

 ### Admin Features
 * **Home**
 * The home page for the admin shows the calendar.
+If a bug is noticed, then it can be reported using the email given on the home page.
 * **Attendance**
 * The attendance page for the admin allows the admin to take attendance at their chapter meetings.
 * **Events**